Confusion Matrix in Machine Learning Using Python with Example

 Implementing Confusion Matrix in Python Sklearn – Breast Cancer

-Dataset: In this Confusion Matrix in Python example, the Python data set that we will be using is a subset of famous Breast Cancer Wisconsin (Diagnostic) data set.
+Dataset: In this Confusion Matrix in Python example, the Python data set that we will be using is a subset of the famous Breast Cancer Wisconsin (Diagnostic) data set.
 Some of the key points about this data set are mentioned below:

 • Four real-valued measures of each cancer cell nucleus are taken into consideration here.